joebenassi/JCAT/README.md

 5. To share your App and App Profile for community use, email joebenassi@gmail.com for instructions.

 ##How do I get started developing for JCAT?
-1. Follow the directions within <a href="https://github.com/joebenassi/JCAT/blob/master/JCAT/Developer-Help/Adding_JCAT_to_Eclipse.md">JCAT/Developer-Help/Adding_JCAT_to_Eclipse.md</a>.
+1. Follow the directions in the JCAT wiki's <a href="https://github.com/joebenassi/JCAT/wiki/Adding-JCAT-to-Eclipse-for-JCAT-Development">Adding JCAT to Eclipse for JCAT Development</a>.
 2. To push changes to JCAT for community use, email joebenassi@gmail.com for permission to be added as a collaborator.

 <br>